jantimon/next-yak/README.md

   - Linaria: For its innovative approach to zero-runtime CSS in JS and efficient styling solutions.
   - Emotion: For pushing the boundaries of CSS-in-JS and providing a high-performance styling experience.
   - Vanilla Extract: For its focus on type-safe, zero-runtime CSS and contributing to the evolution of styling techniques.
-  - Tailwind CSS 🌈: For its exceptional atomic CSS approach, enabling efficient and customizable styling solutions.
+  - Tailwind CSS: For its exceptional atomic CSS approach, enabling efficient and customizable styling solutions.

 ## License